cbalu/TES/README.md

 # TES - Trip Expense Splitter

 ## Introduction
 TES is a utility developed to calculate individual share for any trip expense, provided every expense incured in the trip can be equally shared among **two or more** persons.
+Beware although intermidiate files are used during computation the values entered will be available in memory only so once you close the application your details will be lost.

 *NOTE: For now I have set the maximum limit the script can handle is 10 persons (You can increase the count and I guess it should work)*